chris-velox/free-genai-bootcamp-2025/opea-comps/readme.md

 ## Technical Uncertainty

 How to get a model running on a late-2013 iMac without a big GPU?
+Use Docker with small language models, like Llama 3.2 (1b) and Gemma (2b) will work, but they are not fast.

 Will it run?
+Small language models in the 0.5-2 billion parameter range seem to run.
+I have tried a 7 billion parameter model before the bootcamp and my iMac went out to lunch.

 Can we run it using Docker Desktop in a container?
+Yes!
+In fact, we can run multiple models within the same container.

 Once it's running, how can we connect to it?
+We can connect directly to the language model using the API (/api/generate -d {payload}) or `docker exec -it` commands.

 How can we get a front-end for it to hide the API calls?

 Can we pull multiple models?
+Yes, we can pull models either through the API (/api/pull -d) or using `docker exec -it` commands.

 ## Models